Veektaw/Final-Blog-Project/README.md

 - Frameworks - `Flask`
 - Technologies used - `SQLAlchemy`, `Sqlite3`

-To get a local copy up and running follow these simple example steps.
+## To get a local copy up and running follow these simple example steps.

 In your cmd or git bash, enter  `git clone https://github.com/Veektaw/Final-Blog-Project.git`

 ### Prerequisites
-Must have `Python3.9` or newer and pip installed.
+Must have `Python3.9` or newer, with pip installed.

 ### Setup
 Clone this repo to your local directory, and open in your local intepreter.